designer2k2/tbeam-lorawan-mapper/README.md

 ## Supported Hardware

-I tested this software on (many) LilyGo [TTGO T-Beam v1.1](http://www.lilygo.cn/prod_view.aspx?TypeId=50060&Id=1317&FId=t3:50060:3) devices, all on **US915**.
+I tested this software on (many) LilyGo [TTGO T-Beam v1.2](http://www.lilygo.cn/prod_view.aspx?TypeId=50060&Id=1317&FId=t3:50060:3) devices, all on **EU868**.
 Others have enjoyed success on **EU688** and other worldwide bands, with the matching device.
 These are commonly available as "Meshtastic" devices from AliExpress, Amazon, Banggood, eBay, etc, usually as a kit with an unsoldered OLED screen and SMA antenna for around USD $30.00.

-If you have an older v0.7 board or different region, adjust the configuration to match.
-If you have a unique variant and find something not working, open an Issue and provide what information you can.

 ### Semtech LoRa Radio

-This build uses the [MCCI Catena LMIC Library](https://github.com/mcci-catena/arduino-lmic) for LoRaWAN on the Semtech SX1276 or SX1272 radio modules.
+This build uses the [RadioLib Library]([https://github.com/mcci-catena/arduino-lmic](https://github.com/jgromes/RadioLib/) for LoRaWAN on the Semtech SX1262 radio modules.

-Note that the T-Beam device with a [U.FL / I-PEX](https://www.hirose.com/product/series/U.FL#) LoRa antenna connector and uBlox NEO-8M GPS module comes with a Semtech SX1262 radio, which is NOT supported by the LMIC library.
-**Do Not Buy** [this incorrect device](https://www.amazon.com/T-Beam-NEO-M8N-Wireless-Bluetooth-Display/dp/B07X2SNNGQ) for use on Helium!
-It will not work.

 ### OLED Display